YouTube video for this section is still under creation. Please be patient ^^

 ▶️ Output:

-INFO: [PROMPT]: I give you the following tool definition that you must use to fulfill a future task: get_temperature(city: str) -> int - Returns the celsius temperature of a given city.
+INFO: [PROMPT][To: Ai assistant]: I give you the following tool definition that you must use to fulfill a future task: get_temperature(city: str) -> int - Returns the celsius temperature of a given city.
 Please acknowledge the given tool.

 You've provided me with a tool definition for `get_temperature(city: str) -> int`, which returns the Celsius temperature of a given city.